 Students enter Kindergarten with a broad spectrum of language arts skills and reading skills ranging from emergent readers to fluent decoders.
-Through the integrated thematic lens of Identity, we differentiate within a balanced literacy approach including components such as guided reading, reading aloud, guided writing and independent writing to support students in becoming independent readers and writers.
+Through the integrated thematic lens of community, we differentiate within a balanced literacy approach including components such as guided reading, reading aloud, guided writing and independent writing to support students in becoming independent readers and writers.

 Skills we focus on include the following:

 - Participate in collaborative research and writing activities.